Voyager 1 (EP)

 Voyager 1 is a live EP by British group The Verve (at the time known as Verve), released only in the United States in March 1993.
+For Record Store Day 2025, the album received a vinyl reissue mastered from the original analog sources with lacquers cut by Geoff Pesche at Abbey Road Studios.

 Album details

 The album was recorded live in London and New York City during 1992.
 Four of the six tracks appear on other Verve albums or EPs, those being "Gravity Grave" and "She's a Superstar" on Verve EP; and "Slide Away", "One Way to Go" and "Already There" on A Storm in Heaven.

-Only 1000 clear blue vinyl copies were pressed, making it a collectors' item.
+Only 1000 clear blue vinyl copies were pressed, making it a collector's item.
 However, 300 of the copies were ruined in transit from Britain to the United States, making this even rarer.
 As of 1 January 2016, three of them can be bought online on amazon.com, the highest priced at $10,000.
-The German copy, black vinyl version is actually a bootleg.
 Several third-party websites also have the digital version, selling at various costs.
-It was confirmed on twitter by Brian Cannon of Microdot on 16th January 2022 that the release was actually an official release put out by Hut Recordings made to look like a bootleg.
+It was confirmed on Twitter by Brian Cannon of Microdot on 16 January 2022 that the release was indeed an official release put out by Hut Recordings, made to appear like a bootleg.
 Brian's thumbprint and the letter M can be found on the rear of the sleeve.